beforesemicolon/markup/docs/documentation/index.md

 ### Why Markup?

-Markup focus on being intuitive by relying on whats familiar, being small and enhancing the web by doing things well and reliably.
-This can be broken down into 6 points:
+Markup focus on being intuitive by relying on whats familiar; on being small so you can confidently ship it to the client; and on enhancing the web by doing things well and in performant way.

+This philosophy can be further broken down into six points:

 - **Reactive**:
     Markup uses JavaScript **[template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)** and Functions to allow you to create reative DOM with state management, render lyfecycles, and side effects control.